junioralive/spy-cli-collab-api/README.md

 # 🌐 SPY-CLI COLLAB API

 Welcome to SPY-CLI Collab!
-This API leverages the power of Google Colab to provide a seamless and efficient way to access our services.
+This API leverages the power of Google Colab to provide a seamless and efficient way to access [spy-cli](https://github.com/junioralive/spy-cli).
 Using ngrok, we create a secure tunnel to our Colab-hosted API, ensuring easy and reliable access.

 ## 🚀 Getting Started